These carts have even found their way onto public roads.

 - Subdural Hematoma

 These accidents can cause damage to the spine, neck, and brain.
-Some of these injuries can be so serious they can land your child in intensive care.
+Golf cart-related injuries can be severe and may require treatment in intensive care.

 So if you let your kid behind the wheel of a golf cart, be prepared to take an expensive trip to the emergency room.